qwertypopz/shady_meadows_challenge/README.md

 * Location
     * splash.py
 * Parameters
-    * log: Utilizes logging functionality for testing and diagnostic purposes
+    * log: Utilizes logging functionality for testing and diagnostic purposes.
 * Summary
-    * Validates each page of the welcome splash page before closing the browser
+    * Validates each page of the welcome splash page before closing the browser.

 **reservation.action(args, log)**
 * Location
     * reservation.py
 * Parameters
     * args: This is a dictionary variable with the following key value pairs:
-        * room: String variable denoting type of reservation ('Single', 'Double', 'Family', 'Suite')
+        * room: String variable denoting type of reservation ('Single', 'Double', 'Family', 'Suite').
-        * start_date: datetime variable stating reservation start date Can be defined by datetime.datetime(YYYY, MM, DD)
+        * start_date: datetime variable stating reservation start date Can be defined by datetime.datetime(YYYY, MM, DD).
-        * duration: integer variable stating duration of reservation in days
+        * duration: integer variable stating duration of reservation in days.
-    * log: Utilizes logging functionality for testing and diagnostic purposes
+    * log: Utilizes logging functionality for testing and diagnostic purposes.
 * Summary
     * The main user-side function of the website.
 Developers are able to emulate user behavior in making a reservation by passing in the required parameters.
 The function itself enters dummy personal information to complete the